 That’s just one popular ingredient used in Mexican food that is healthy.
 Avocados, cumin, paprika, peppers, homemade salsa’s and so many more are full of benefits.

-- 2-3 tbsp olive oil refined coconut oil would also work
+- 2-3 tablespoon olive oil refined coconut oil would also work

 - 1 6 oz package of sliced portobellos